suuift/minecraft-container/README.md

 After the first run it will simply start the server.

+## Fast Start...

+The easiest way to stary using this container is to use the `docker-compose.yaml` as it has everything you need to get going quick.

+Simply run...
+`docker-compose up`
+After a while (if you don't want the console to be stuck in that logging) you can do `Ctrl-C` to shut it down and then `docker-compose start` which will run it as a service instead.
+Unfortunately on first run you have to do `up` for it to create the environment.

 ## Requirements

 - Make sure that the environment variable EULA is set to `true`